Impeachment of Robert Harley, Earl of Oxford: Impeachment

 In early 1715 fresh elections gave the Whigs a majority, and they set about pursuing those regarded responsible for the peace as well as conspiring to place James on the throne.
 Facing imminent arrest, Ormonde and Bolingbroke both fled to the Continent.
 Harley was the most prominent figure left to target, along with lesser figures in the peace talks such as Matthew Prior and Lord Strafford.

 On 13 April the Commons appointed a committee of twenty one members to conduct the investigation including prominent Whigs Robert Walpole, James Stanhope, Nicholas Lechmere and Edward Wortley Montagu.
 In Parliament the motion to impeach Harley was brought by Thomas Coningsby, a figure described as the "Whig Hangman".
 As two of the major landowning families in Herefordshire, the Coningsbys and Harleys had a long-standing rivalry stretching back generations.
-Coningsby had already wrongly suggested in the Commons to claim that Harley had already fled the country, something that was denied by Edward Harley, Robert's brother, who was also an MP.
+Coningsby had already suggested claimed in the Commons that Harley had fled the country, something that was denied by Edward Harley, Robert's brother, who was also an MP.

 On 10 June Walpole moved that the absent Bolingbroke be charged with high treason, while Coningsby did the same against Harley.
 The House agreed to send the matter back to the committee so that the impeachment could be drawn up.
 This was done on 7 July with sixteen articles against Harley, and the impeachment now passed over to the House of Lords.
 Coningsby was selected to carry the terms of the impeachment to the Lords and advocated for their conviction.

 Most of the articles related to Harley's role in the Utrecht peace but one article focused on his "unprecedented" creation of twelve peers in 1711– 12.
 He was also criticised for receiving the exiled Jacobite Irishman Patrick Lawless as the ambassador of Spain.
 In his defence Harley observed that some of the things he was charged with were not his responsibility, and that if he were held accountable so potentially would all future first ministers.
 On 16 July 1715, the Lords voted 82 to 50 to imprison him awaiting his trial.
 For two days he was under house arrest before being moved to the Tower of London.
 Two weeks later Coningsby advanced six further articles, alleging that Harley had given the Queen "evil advice" and been secretly working for James.